Minh-Nguyen-0401/Minh-Nguyen-0401/README.md

 👋 Hi there!
 I'm Duc Minh or David, a sophomore at Foreign Trade University (FTU HN), Vietnam, pursuing a Bachelor's in Digital Business.
 Welcome to my GitHub!

 ## About Me
 🚀 Enthusiastic about Data Modelling and Data Analysis, I focus on programming in Python and SQL.
-My passion extends to Statistical Analysis using Python, managing databases with PhpMyAdmin, and crafting insightful data visualizations with Power BI.
+My passion extends to crafting insightful data visualizations with Power BI, Statistical Analysis using Python, and managing databases with PhpMyAdmin.

 ## Skills
 🖥️ Proficient in Excel, Python, SQL.